PATILYASHH/note-counter/README.md

 - **Accessibility**: Full keyboard navigation and screen reader support

 ### 🔐 **Privacy & Security Features**
-- **Local Storage**: All data stored securely in your browser
+- **Local Storage**: Counting data stored securely in your browser
 - **No Registration**: Use immediately without creating accounts
 - **Privacy Mode**: Hide amounts during sensitive counting operations
 - **Secure Connection**: HTTPS encryption for all data transmission
-- **No Data Collection**: Zero personal information collected or stored
+- **Transparent Data Practices**: See Privacy Policy for data usage details

-## 🔒 Enhanced Privacy & Security
+## 🔒 Privacy & Security

-- **100% Local Storage**: All data stored securely in your browser, never transmitted to servers
+- **Local Counting Data**: Your money amounts stay in your browser, never transmitted
-- **Zero Data Collection**: No personal information collected, tracked, or stored
+- **Privacy Mode**: Hide amounts when needed for sensitive environments
 - **Privacy Mode**: One-click hiding of sensitive amounts with eye toggle button
 - **Secure HTTPS**: All connections encrypted and secure
 - **No Registration Required**: Use immediately without accounts or sign-ups